MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 # Azure Kubernetes Service (AKS) Security Dashboard (Preview)

-The dashboard consolidates operational and security information in one view, empowering platform engineering teams to understand the security risks in their Kubernetes environment, quickly remediate issues, and reduce the risk of overlooking security threats to the cluster.
+The AKS security dashboard provides comprehensive visibility and automated remediation capabilities for security issues, empowering platform engineering teams to easily, and more effectively, secure their Kubernetes environment.

+Consolidating security and operational data in one place directly within the AKS portal allows engineers to benefit from a unified view of their Kubernetes environment.
+The view enables more efficient detection and remediation of security issues, with minimal disruption to their workflows - thereby reducing the risk of overlooking security issues and improving remediation cycles.

 The AKS Security Dashboard allows the user to:
 - View the security posture of the cluster.
 - Enable Defender for Container plan and configure extensions for the specific cluster resource.
 - Review vulnerability assessment recommendations.
-- Review configurations of the running cluster and containers that deviate from security best practices ("misconfigurations"), together with guided or automated remediation.
+- Review configurations of the cluster and running containers that deviate from security best practices ("misconfigurations"), together with guided or automated remediation.
 - Assign an owner to a recommendation or misconfiguration responsible for remediation by a specified date.
 (Available with Defender Cloud Security Posture Management (DCSPM) enabled for the cluster.)

 ## Prerequisites